nicholasgriffintn/NGWebsite2021/README.md

 - [ ] Add the image resizing back
 - [x] Add login page and two-factor pages
 - [ ] Dark mode
+- [ ] Maybe look into if it's possible to add Apple Music widget vs the current Spotify one.